district0x/cljs-web3-next/README.md

 #### <a name="http-provider">`http-provider`

-Similar to [websocket-provider](#websocket-provider), but creates a Web3 instance over HTTP.
+Similar to [websocket-provider](#websocket-provider), but creates a Web3 instance from a URL address.

+*NOTE* some functions, notably subscriptions (see e.g. [subscribe-events](#subscribe-events)), will work differently with than `http-provider`, which is why it's generally recommended to use the [websocket](#websocket-provider) connections for your subscriptions.

 #### <a name="extend">`extend`